cabforum/code-signing/docs/CSBR.md

 The Audit Report SHALL state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).
 The CA SHALL make the Audit Report publicly available.

 The CA MUST make its Audit Report publicly available no later than three months after the end of the audit period.
 In the event of a delay greater than three months, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.

+The Audit Report MAY combine the results of the assessments defined in [Section 8.4](#84-topics-covered-by-assessment), if the assessments were performed by the same Qualified Auditor.

 The Audit Report MUST contain at least the following clearly-labelled information: